What’s Special About Business Transformation in Scotland?

 Is There a Wealth of Talent Available?

-On the face of it the field is relatively empty.
+At first glance it looks like the field is relatively empty.
 Yes, there are the usual international consultancies plying their wares – although none with any particular hint of taking note of the Scottish environment.

 To get a feeling for what you might be faced with I tried a quick search on Google for “Business Transformation Consultants Scotland”.
 The result was very disappointing.